- DynamoDB provides a highly durable storage infrastructure for mission-critical and primary data storage.

 - can be done by encrypting sensitive data on the client side or using encrypted connections (TLS)

-- All the data in DynamoDB is encrypted in transit (except the data in DAX)
+- All the data in DynamoDB is encrypted in transit

 - communications to and from DynamoDB use the HTTPS protocol, which protects network traffic using SSL/TLS encryption.

 - Data can also be protected using client-side encryption.

 - DAX also supports encryption in transit, ensuring that all requests and responses between the application and the cluster are encrypted by transport level security (TLS), and connections to the cluster can be authenticated by verification of a cluster x509 certificate.

 - Encryption at rest enables encryption for the data persisted (data at rest) in the DynamoDB tables.